DimitriTimoz/cheat-sheet-picker/README.md

 ## Features
 - Select a cheat sheet from a list of cheat sheets
 - Display the selected cheat sheet
+- Add a cheat sheet to your favorites

 ## Technologies
 - Tauri